-Many contemporary homes have open concept living, meaning fewer walls and shared space between rooms.
+Many contemporary homes have open-concept living, meaning fewer walls and shared space between rooms.
 It’s a great idea for those who entertain or want minimal disruption between spaces.
-Whether you’re cooking, folding laundry, or watching TV, everyone is in your line of vision, which is especially nice if you have young kids.
+It’s also good when you have small children and want to keep an eye on them while you’re cooking, folding laundry, or watching TV.
 If you have one large area for your living room and dining room, there are some things you can do to get the most out of each room.

-Of course, there is a lot to consider when it comes to which colors to choose, how to arrange furniture in a living room/dining room combo, and decor that can be used to blend the spaces together.
-Here are a few tips that can help you find the right mix that works in one collective space.
+Of course, there’s a lot to consider when it comes to which colors to choose, how to arrange furniture in a living room/dining room combo, and what wall and other decor can be used to blend the spaces together.
+Here’s how to find the right mix that works in one collective space.

 If you’re dealing with a relatively small space, where and how you place furniture becomes a big focus.